gnkapet/gnkapet.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my homepage.
 I am an Assistant Professor at the [Department of Mathematics](http://www.math.uth.gr/) of the [University of Thessaly](http://www.uth.gr/).
+My research is primarily focused on finite fields and their applications.

 I obtained my BSc in Mathematics from the [Department of Mathematics](http://www.math.uoa.gr/) of the [University of Athens](http://www.uoa.gr/).
 Then I obtained my MSc in Pure Mathematics and my PhD in Mathematics from the [Department of Mathematics and Applied Mathematics](http://www.math.uoc.gr/) of the [University of Crete](http://www.uoc.gr/).